Lighting the Way to Safer Nighttime Travel

 Essential Equipment for Nighttime Lighting

 The main source of illumination for driving at night is the headlight, which offers a vital view into the obscurity ahead.
 While low-beam headlights are intended for driving in cities or when approaching oncoming traffic, high-beam headlights provide the best visibility on open roads.
-Fog lights are usually installed low on the car and give off a broad, flat beam that improves vision in bad weather by piercing through heavy fog or precipitation.
+Fog lights are typically installed low on the car and give off a broad, flat beam that improves vision in bad weather by piercing through heavy fog or precipitation.

 Turn signals, brake lights, and taillights are vital communication tools that let cars behind you know you're there and that you're moving.
 These lighting elements promote a more peaceful and regular flow of traffic by increasing visibility and fostering greater understanding among all users of the road.